 About

-Patrick Lay (he/him) is a cartoonist from Northwest Ohio.
+Patrick Lay (he/him) is an internationally published cartoonist from Northwest Ohio.
 He gets just as excited about sad things as he does about happy things (imagine a Golden Retriever raised by cats).
 His comics are teen and all-ages stories about our relationships with each other and the ups and downs of a wild world.

-He earned a B.S.F.A in Oil Painting from Valparaiso University and an MFA in Comics from the California College of the Arts.
-He is the artist for Death Strikes: The Emperor of Atlantis with writer David Maass, released in early 2024 through Berger Books, an imprint of Dark Horse Comics.
-He has also self-published the webcomic Screaming Mimi Kids, the all-ages sci-fi adventure Multi-, along with writer Nick Dutro, and several other comics and mini comics.
+Patrick earned a B.S.F.A in Oil Painting from Valparaiso University and an MFA in Comics from the California College of the Arts.
+His most recent book, Death Strikes: The Emperor of Atlantis with writer David Maass, is available from Dark Horse Comics/Berger Books nationwide and in Czech language from Comics Centrum.
+Patrick has been self-publishing for 10 years, including webcomics, all-ages sci-fi adventures, and multi-media comic experiences.
 He co-hosted the podcast Pop!Whiz!Bang!
 A Comics Conversation with Meggie Ramm.

-He is currently an adjunct professor at Columbus College of Art and Design in Columbus, Ohio, teaching Comics and Narrative Practice 1 & 2 and Self Publishing.
+Patrick is currently an adjunct professor at Columbus College of Art and Design in Columbus, Ohio, teaching Comics and Narrative Practice 1 & 2 , Visual Story Fundamentals, and Self Publishing.
 He also works as a freelance graphic designer.

 Drop him a line!